Devon Windsor

-Devon Elizabeth Windsor (born March 7, 1994) is an American fashion model.
+Devon Elizabeth Windsor (born March 7, 1994) is an American fashion model, best known for her work with Victoria's Secret, having walked in their annual fashion show from 2013 to 2018.

+Born and raised in St. Louis, Missouri, Windsor began her modeling career at the age of 14 after being discovered by a local photographer.
+She gained prominence in the fashion industry after signing with IMG Models and walking for high-profile designers such as Prada, Chanel, and Versace.
+Windsor has appeared in numerous international editions of Vogue, Elle, and Harper's Bazaar, and has been featured in campaigns for brands like Michael Kors, Balmain, and H&M.

+In 2019, she launched her own swimwear line, Devon Windso.
+Outside of modeling, Windsor has ventured into television, appearing on shows like Model Squad and Master Chef Celebrity Showdown, and made her film debut in Brawl in Cell Block 99 (2017).
+She married businessman Jonathan Barbara in 2019, and the couple has two children.

 Early life and education

 Devon Windsor was born and raised in St. Louis, Missouri.
 She is the daughter of Charles and Lisa Windsor, and has one sister, Alexandra.
-Windsor attended high school at Mary Institute and St. Louis Country Day School, where she played field hockey, lacrosse, tennis, and ran track.
-She competed at the 2012 Missouri State finals in the high jump event.
+Windsor attended high school at Mary Institute and St. Louis Country Day School, where she played JV field hockey, lacrosse, and tennis.

 Career

 2008–2013: Early work

 Windsor was discovered when she was 14 years old by St. Louis fashion photographer Suzy Gorman.
 In 2008, Windsor signed with West Model & Talent Management.
 During high school, her first modeling jobs were for local St. Louis publications and fashion shows.
 In 2009, she joined a second agency, Vision Model Management, and worked in Los Angeles that summer.
 In 2010, Windsor signed with IMG Models in New York.
 After high school graduation in 2012, Windsor moved to Europe and worked with IMG Milan and IMG London.
 During this time, she worked with magazines, such as Gioia, Bullett, Punkt, and Creem.